 Gambling Problem Signs To Look Out For

-- Gambling more money to get back earlier money lost (chasing losses)
+- Gambling more money than planned in an attempt to win back money lost (chasing losses)

-- Spending more money and time on gambling than you can afford
+- Spending more money and time on gambling than planned

 - Lying to family or friends about the amount of money or time you spend gambling

 - Losing interest in usual activities or hobbies like going out with friends or spending time with family